 Pleasure to narrate the tale of Hanuman who brought the ‘Sanjeevani’ herb

-When Hanuman found Sita Mata in the Ashok Vatika, contemplating suicide as she was steeped in agony having lost hope of finding Rama, Hanuman was there just in time and saved her life.
-Similarly, when Rama and Lakshmana fainted in the battlefield and once again when Lakshmana was wounded and lost consciousness, Hanuman brought the ‘Sanjeevani’ and saved them.
+When Hanuman found Sita Ma in the Ashok Vatika, contemplating suicide having lost hope of finding Rama, Hanuman was there just in time and saved her life.
+Similarly, when Rama and Lakshmana and other Vanaras fainted in the battlefield and once again when Lakshmana was wounded and lost consciousness, Hanuman brought the ‘Sanjeevani’ and saved them.
 Again, when there was delay in Rama reaching Nandigram and Bharata had already prepared to give up his life, there came Hanuman and saved his life.

-Ravana was extremely worried at the turn of events.
-Due to grief and anxiety
+Extremely troubled at the turn of events, filled with grief and anxiety

 “Don’t worry dear father!” he said.
 “There is no need to be dejected while I

 am alive.
-No one has ever defeated me.
 I will go immediately and fight with the enemy and annihilate them.”

-The only persons who were not at all affected by Indrajit’s weapons were
+The only persons who were totally unaffected by Indrajit’s weapons were

 Hanuman immediately assumed a gigantic form as he had done while coming to Lanka for the first time.
-Off he took to the skies, flying at the speed of the wind towards the northern direction.
-It was as if a massive mountain was flying.
+Off he sprang to the skies, at the speed of the wind towards the northern direction.
+It was as if a massive mountain was air-borne.
 Soon he found the ‘Oushadi Parvata’ but could not identify the herbs.
 In a fit of anger, Hanuman uprooted the mountain in its entirety and carrying it in one hand, flew back to the battlefield in Lanka.

 The moment he placed the mountain on the battlefield, the medicinal smell of all the herbs wafted across and all who had swooned and fell into a coma